-REALMstudios in collaboration with Gresley Abas and Gregory Burgess Architects have worked in a highly collaborative and consultative process to develop the design for the Wyndham Aboriginal Community Centre (WACC) and Integrated Family Centre (IFC), now called Wunggurrwil Dhurrung.
-Through an engagement and design, involving community and traditional owners, we have brought together the site's former histories, its stories and its meaning into something that is immediately identifiable to its intended community and that avoids a tokenistic or emblematic design response.
+REALMstudios, in collaboration with Gresley Abas and Gregory Burgess Architects, worked across a deeply consultative program to develop the design for Wunggurrwil Dhurrung in Wyndham, an Aboriginal Community and Integrated Family Centre.
+Through a process of engagement and design, involving community and traditional owners, the project brought together; the site’s deeper connections to Country, its stories and its meaning, to form an outcome immediately identifiable to its intended community, successfully avoiding a tokenistic or emblematic design response.

 2016 - Ongoing